Programs

 BEAM brings together top instructors from across the country to teach advanced mathematics and build abstract thinking skills.
 Students choose from courses on topics such as graph theory, number theory, and combinatorics, as well as applied courses such as programming and astrophysics.
 A key element of the program is student choice, and students are invited to take the courses that most interest them.

-The program (originally called the Summer Program in Mathematical Problem Solving) first ran in 2011 at Bard College with 17 students, and now serves 460 students every summer at programs in New York and California.
-Students have gone on from the program to attend selective high schools such as Stuyvesant, Bronx Science, Brooklyn Tech, and Bard High School Early College.
-They have also attended summer programs such as the Center for Talented Youth, MathPath, and the Mathworks Honors Summer Math Camp at Texas State University.
-The oldest BEAM students are now in college, where they are majoring in biology, physics, computer science, mathematics, engineering, and many other STEM fields.
+The program (originally called the Summer Program in Mathematical Problem Solving) first ran in 2011 at Bard College with 17 students, and now serves 400 students every summer at programs in New York and Southern California.
+BEAM students have attended selective high schools such as Stuyvesant, Bronx Science, Brooklyn Tech, and Bard High School Early College.
+They have also attended rigorous summer programs such as Canada/USA Mathcamp, Center for Talented Youth programs, MathPath, Jane Street AMP, PROMYS, and the Summer Science Program.

 The USA Mathematical Talent Search (USAMTS) is a free mathematics competition open to all United States middle and high school students.